 - Keep pressing the largest cup-size button until the water and vinegar solution in the reservoir is finished.

-How to clean Grind and Brew Cuisinart Coffee Maker
+How to Clean Grinder of Cuisinart Coffee Maker

 How to clean a Cuisinart coffee maker without vinegar